UberMedic7/patched-crystal/ReadMe.txt

 ~~3.3~~

--Restored some random encounters.
+-Tweaked some random encounters.

 ~~3.2~~

--Fixed a bug where after a rematch with Lt.
-Surge the game would crash.
+-Fixed a crash after a rematch with Lt.
+Surge

 -Fixed a bug with Up-grade not being usable to evolve Porygon into Porygon2